nhsconnect/CareConnectAPI/pages/design/design_get_record.md

 - Operations may make use of the existing repository of resources in their definitions
 - Operations may be performed on a specific resource, a resource type, or a whole system

 Using an extended operation to support the retrieval of a predefined set of resources as discussed above, there is an inherent risk of making a provider’s API more tightly coupled to specific consumers, requiring that they have a previously agreed contract and an understanding of these specific operations.
-Operations designed to meet one Consumer’s needs may not be appropriate for subsequent Consumers.
+Operations designed to meet one consumer’s needs may not be appropriate for subsequent consumers.

 The example below (for demonstration and will not resolve) shows how a request could be created to execute an operation called getAll, which is intended to return a patient’s history.